 The Corporation's Articles include certain advance notice provisions with respect to the election of our Directors (the "Advance Notice Provisions").
 The Advance Notice Provisions are intended to: (i) facilitate orderly and efficient annual general meetings or, where the need arises, special meetings of our Shareholders; (ii) ensure that all Shareholders receive adequate notice of Board nominations and sufficient information with respect to all nominees; and (iii) allow Shareholders to register an informed vote.
-Only persons who are nominated by Shareholders in accordance with the Advance Notice Provisions will be eligible for election as Directors at any annual meeting of Shareholders, or at any special meeting of Shareholders if one of the purposes for which the special meeting was called was the election of Directors: (a) by or at the discretion of the Board, including pursuant to a notice of meeting; (b) by or at the direction or request of one or more Shareholders pursuant to a "proposal" made in accordance with the provisions of the BCBCA, or a requisition of the Shareholders made in accordance with the provisions of the BCBCA; or (c) by any Nominating Shareholder (as defined herein).
+Only persons who are nominated by Shareholders in accordance with the Advance Notice Provisions will be eligible for election as Directors at any annual meeting of Shareholders, or at any special meeting of Shareholders if one of the purposes for which the special meeting was called was the election of Directors: (a) by or at the discretion of the Board, including pursuant to a notice of meeting; (b) by or at the direction or request of one or more Shareholders pursuant to a "proposal" made in accordance with the provisions of the BCBCA; or (c) by any Nominating Shareholder (as defined below).

-To be a "Nominating Shareholder" eligible for making nominations under the Advance Notice Provisions, the Nominating Shareholder must (a) comply with the notice procedures set forth in the Advance Notice Provisions, as described below, and (b) at the close of business on the date of the giving of the applicable notice and on the Record Date for notice of the applicable Shareholder meeting, be entered in the Corporation's register as a holder of one or more Common Shares carrying the right to vote at such meeting or beneficially own Common Shares that are entitled to be voted at such meeting.
+To be a "Nominating Shareholder" eligible for making nominations under the Advance Notice Provisions, the Nominating Shareholder must (a) comply with the notice procedures set forth in the Advance Notice Provisions, as described below, and (b) at the close of business on the date of the giving of the applicable notice and on the record date for notice of the applicable Shareholder meeting, be entered in the Corporation's register as a holder of one or more Common Shares carrying the right to vote at such meeting or beneficially own Common Shares that are entitled to be voted at such meeting.